 Interesting question Rick.
 The Canadians hold the distinction of having the first LP by The Beatles in North America.
 After releasing the same first four Beatles singles that were released in the U.K during 1962-63, Capitol of Canada released it’s own version of the second U.K. Beatles album With The Beatles, with the title Beatlemania!
 With The Beatles and only a slight modification to the cover to support the new title and also to add a few endorsements about this new and hot group from the British Isles.
 The album was released within a few days of the British release at the end of November 1963 and was only issued in mono at the time.
 The track listing was identical to its U.K. counterpart and the mixes were not tampered with in any way.

 Capitol of Canada were not affected by Vee-Jay Records owning the rights to the recordings on the first U.K. Beatles LP Please Please Me as Capitol in America were, and were free to put out their own version of this album in Canada.
 On January 13, 1964, they released the Twist And Shout LP which is similar to Please Please Me in the U.K. but replaced two of the songs to make room for the two single a-sides “From Me To You” and “She Loves You.”
 The two songs omitted were “I Saw Her Standing There” which was already a b-side on the Canadian “I Want To Hold Your Hand” single and “Misery.”
 The cover art uses the same photo of the Beatles used on their first British EP, also titled Twist And Shout, and released on July 12, 1963.
-Only three days prior to the release of Twist And Shout in Canada, Vee-Jay had released their Introducing The Beatles with a similar track listing in the U.S. Both the Vee-Jay and Capitol of Canada albums left the mixes as they were received from EMI in the U.K. Twist And Shout, like Beatlemania!
+Only three days prior to the release of Twist And Shout in Canada, Vee-Jay had released their Introducing The Beatles with a similar track listing in the U.S. The Capitol of Canada album retained the mixes that were received from EMI in the U.K. Twist And Shout, like Beatlemania!
 With The Beatles, was initially only issued as a mono LP in Canada.